EvilNick2/k1j-ltd/README.md

 $DATABASE_NAME = "k1j_ltd"; # Rename the database to whatever you want

 # Go to <http://localhost/k1j-ltd>

+# The default admin user credentials are
+$ Username: Director
+$ Password: password
+# These credentials should be changed ASAP for security purposes
 ```

 ## :memo: License ##